This Is Not My America: What the Pink Coat Witness Revealed

 Every once in a while, a single witness forces a nation to confront what it would rather ignore.
 The woman in the pink coat didn’t go looking for that responsibility.
 She wasn’t trying to become a symbol or a headline.
 She was simply a bystander who saw a man in distress, saw federal officers closing in, and understood in that instinctive, human way that something was wrong.
 So she did the one thing ordinary Americans still have the power to do: she pressed record.

 Her video didn’t just capture a tragedy.
 It revealed a truth.
 It showed Alex Pretti already on the ground when the shots were fired.
-It showed officers moving his body afterward, shifting him around, counting bullet holes.
-And it captured something that should haunt every one of us: laughter.
-Not solemnity.
-Not urgency.
-Not the weight of a life lost.
-Laughter.
+It showed officers moving his body afterward, turning him over, cutting away clothing, and handling him in ways that shocked the witness.
+She later described seeing agents appear to count bullet wounds.
+She also said some agents looked toward the crowd and laughed.

 This Is Not My America